Burst Tomato Corn Polenta is a flavorful dish made with fresh corn. It has a nice sweetness and a smooth creamy texture although no cream is added.

 POLENTA:

-Set the heat to the high setting and bring it the water to a boil.
+Place the corn into a large pot.
+Add several cups of water to the pot so that it is covered completely.Bring the water to a boil over medium-high heat.
 Once it boils, turn the heat down to medium low and simmer the corn for 8 minutes.

 Reserve ½ cup of the cooking water.
 Drain the corn and cut the kernels from the cobs.
 An easy way to do this is by placing the pointed tip of the cob into the hole of a bundt baking pan.
 This secures the cob and you can run a knife down the cob, releasing the kernels into the pan.
 No mess!